-And then to add a cherry to the shit sundae, we feel bad about feeling this way.
+And then, we feel bad about feeling this way.

-So now we’re all rolled up in feelings of inadequacy, envy, guilt.
-What a freakin mess.
+So now we’re all rolled up in feelings of inadequacy, envy, and guilt.
+What a freaking mess.

 I’m not sure if we, as business owners, ever fully get past this.
 We pour ourselves into our businesses and want so badly to make them work, to make them thrive, that it’s hard to just turn this natural reaction off.
 Even years into running my business, I still have to tackle these feelings sometimes.
 I don’t think it will ever fully go away.

 But I do think that as we grow, we get better at dealing with these feelings.
-I’ve learned something about this topic.
-Here’s what:
+I’ve learned a few things about this topic:

 It’s OK to feel envious.

 It’s not fun.
 But it doesn’t make us horrible people.
 So, let’s just cross the “guilt” feeling off the list.
 It’s not necessary.